Songo Mnara: Houses as public spaces

 Researchers have studied the layout of house 44.
 The back rooms contained artifacts, but the entrance room only contained traces of palm phytoliths in its soil sample.
 Each back room showed signs of different activity compare with the open space.
 Excavations of many other houses follow some of what was seen in house 44.
-The entrance room in house 31 and a center room in house 23 were different than their corresponding rooms in house 44, partly because house 23 is grander than house 44.
+The entrance room in house 31 and a central room in house 23 were different from their corresponding rooms in house 44, partly because house 23 is grander than house 44.
 The artifacts discovered in each room of each house suggested a different activity.
 Coins within the middens (refuse heaps) along with burials inside the back room suggest the house was not private, but a public space to do business.
-This is different than how Swahili coast houses have been researched in the past.
+This is different from how Swahili coastal houses have been researched in the past.
 The evidence suggests that what played out within a city of trade is showing up in the houses that people live in.
 This shows there is not always a defined way to determine what is a public space and what is a private space.